A Stronger Bell Argument for (Some Kind of) Parameter Dependence: Discussion II

-\bkii Focussing on the immediate probabilistic consequences of the Bell argument, in this paper we have not touched claim (ii) that the physical nature of quantum non-locality is a relation of non-separability between the outcomes.
-It is true, since probabilistic outcome dependence cannot account for a violation of the inequalities, it might seem tempting to immediately conclude that also (ii) must be wrong.
-But inferring physical or metaphysical relations from probabilistic facts requires careful analysis, since the transition is well known to be vulnerable to fallacies (\enquote{correlation is not causation}).
-For this reason, establishing the right kind of (meta-)physical connection would have required a further lengthy analysis---so here we have to remain tacit on this question.
-Having said this, it might be interesting to remark that there seem to be good arguments that the current result, that a probabilistic dependence between the outcomes is too weak to explain a violation of the Bell inequalities, most plausibly entails that also a physical connection between the outcomes is not strong enough to account for a violation \citep[][]{Naeger2013b}.
+(\arabic{mycounter}\stepcounter{mycounter}) Given that the probabilistic picture has changed considerably, it remains to be investigated on the basis of the new analysis whether the (meta-)physical picture of the received view, that there is just a (meta-)physical connection between the outcomes, can still be maintained.
+Inferring physical or metaphysical relations from probabilistic facts requires careful analysis, since the transition is well known to be vulnerable to notorious fallacies (\enquote{correlation is not causation}).
+We cannot provide such an analysis here.
+Having said this, it might be interesting to remark that there seem to be good arguments that the current result, that a probabilistic dependence between the outcomes is too weak to explain a violation of the Bell inequalities, most plausibly entails that also an influence between the outcomes is not strong enough to account for a violation \citep[][]{Naeger2013b}.